alshedivat/al-folio/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
 My name is Matias Barandiaran and I am a second year computer science student at `Lancaster University`.
-I have a keen interest for machine learning, quantum software, and formal verification.
-Check for update.
+I'm really passionate about machine learning, quantum software, and formal verification.
+I've been gaining practical experience through research placements and remote certifications, and I'm excited to take it further by exploring research assistant roles in these fields.

+I am currently working on my Bachelor's dissertation with a focus on graph neural nets (`GNNs`) and graph cellular automata (`GCAs`).

+Perhaps you found this website through my [LinkedIn](https://www.linkedin.com/in/matias-barandiaran-rivera/)?
+If not, check it out!
+Either way, you can take a look at my CV or personal projects.

 If you have an idea and want to see if I’d be interested in helping out, please contact me!